sheldonnbbaker/steroids/_posts/debugging/2013-05-29-safari-web-inspector.markdown

 You can even debug JavaScript by inserting breakpoints: open a .js file in the Safari Web Inspector (e.g. from the *Resource* tab) and click on the line numbers to insert break points.
 Then, reload the WebView.
 JavaScript execution will pause at the breakpoints, and the Debug tab shows the current call stack.

+There is a shortcut in steroids for opening specific WebView in iPhone Simulator.
+You can use `steroids safaridebug` to list currently loaded WebViews.
+To open one of those, you can use `steroids safaridebug <part of webview path>`.
+For example, if you have WebView in `app/views/car/index.html` path you can write `steroids safaridebug car/index`.

+You can also find this shortcut in `steroids connect` prompt by using `debug`, `debug <part of webview path>`, or its shortcut `d`.

 [weinre]: /steroids/guides/debugging/weinre